dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 the activation of repressed memories, that means the person needs to reexamine their life in

-### (5) Social Forensics Demonstrates Logistical Coordiation and Risk Mitigation For the Activity of Those Involved.
+### (5) Social Forensics Demonstrates Logistic Coordiation and Risk Mitigation For the Activity of Those Involved.

 If false memories are being used to manipulate someone, then someone must be involved to invoke those images, phrases, or pieces of